 Read more about the PETROSENTER centres on the Research Council website.

-Other research centres and programmes
+Other research centres

 The Research Council has launched several Centres for Research-based Innovation (SFI) as well as Centres of Excellence (SFF).
 A number of these centres carry out petroleum-relevant research, including:

 - Centre for Autonomous Marine Operations and Systems (AMOS) at NTNU

 - Centre for Arctic Gas Hydrate, Environment and Climate (CAGE) at UiT the Arctic University of Norway.

 The SFI centres can receive funding for up to eight years, and the SFF centres can receive funding for up to ten years.
 Some of these are also highly relevant in the context of research for the petroleum industry, such as: